How Many People are affected?

 80,000 Australian patients per year are hospitalised due to medication errors.

 Not all medical errors are "negligent".
-Just because a person suffers a bad outcome from treatment, does not mean that they have an automatic right to sue for compensation.
-A clinical error is only considered "negligent" by medical negligence solicitors if the healthcare practitioner has failed to take "reasonable care".
+Just because a person suffers a bad outcome from treatment, does not mean that they have an automatic right to instruct a solicitor to sue for compensation.
+A clinical error is only considered "negligent" by medical negligence lawyers if the healthcare practitioner has failed to take "reasonable care".
 The law does not require a doctor to act "perfectly", but rather, the law requires that a doctor take "reasonable care" in treating and advising a patient.
 This is not a high or impossible standard to achieve.

 "It is expected of a professional person that he should show a fair, reasonable and competent degree of skill; it is not required that he should use the highest degree of skill . . ."